kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 This protocol requires an array of `StringValidationRule`s as well as a function that validates a given string and returns a tuple.
-The first value of the tuple is a `Bool` that designates if the string is valid or not, the second is an array of `StringValidationError`s.
-In this case you are not using `throws`.
-Instead, you're returning an array of error types as each rule can throw its own error.
-In the case of string validation it's a better user experience to let the user know of every rule they've broken so that they can resolve each one in a single pass.
+The first value of the tuple is a `Bool` that designates whether the string is valid; the second is an array of `StringValidationError`s.
+In this case you're not using `throws`; instead, you're returning an array of error types since each rule can throw its own error.
+When it comes to string validation and your user experience, it's best to let the user know of every rule they've broken so that they can resolve all of them in a single pass.

-Now take a step back and think of how you might implement a `StringValidator`'s `validate(string:)` method.
-It will probably be that you iterate over each item in `validationRules`, collect any errors, and determine the status based on whether or not any errors have occurred.
-This logic will likely be the same for any `StringValidator`.
+Think how you might implement a `StringValidator`'s `validate(string:)` method.
+You'd likely iterate over each item in `validationRules`, collect any errors, and determine the status based on whether any errors occurred.
+This logic will likely be the same for any `StringValidator` you need.

-Surely you don't want to copy/paste that implementation into ALL of your `StringValidator`s, right?
-Well, good news, Swift 2.0 introduces Protocol Extensions that allow you to define default implementations for all types that specify conformance to a protocol.
+Surely you don't want to copy and paste that implementation into ALL of your `StringValidator`s!
+The good news is that Swift 2.0 introduces **Protocol Extensions** that let you define default implementations for all types that specify conformance to a protocol.

-Extend the `StringValidator` protocol to define a default implementation for `validate(string:)`.
+Next, you'll extend the `StringValidator` protocol to define a default implementation for `validate(string:)`.
 Add the following code to the playground:

 ```
 extension StringValidator {                          // 1